Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Interface Design Process

 \subsubsection{Methods}

-We used a variety of informal low-cost UX evaluation methods to motivate our early design choices, including cognitive walkthroughs, heuristic evaluations, and informal observations with both people from our design team and from our larger research lab.
-The cognitive walkthroughs and heuristic evaluations were performed with standard methods with heuristics taken from the Nielsen Norman group~\cite{nielsen90heuristics, nielsen92heuristics, Neilson}.
-Informal observations were performed on low-level interactions such as menu clicking and basic keyword searches to discover and amend heuristic violations.
+We used a variety of informal low-cost UX evaluation methods to iterate on early design choices and prototypes, including cognitive walkthroughs, heuristic evaluations, and informal observations with our users.
+After each round of informal evaluation, we would incorporate user feedback into a subsequent design prototype.
+The cognitive walkthroughs and heuristic evaluations were performed with standard methods and heuristics taken from the Nielsen Norman group~\cite{nielsen90heuristics, nielsen92heuristics, Neilson}.
+Informal observations were performed on low-level system interactions such as menu clicking and basic keyword searches to discover and amend heuristic violations.

-\subsubsection{Results}

-The results of our initial evaluations were a set of guiding backend and frontend design requirements that aligned with standard UX heuristics.
-We summarize the most relevant heuristics here to explain our early design directions:

-\textbf{Visibility of System Status}.
-Our original design used a dashboard metaphor where each module displayed system state such as included/excluded keywords, document similarity statistics, and topics.
-Our initial corpus visualization attempts repeatedly pointed towards common visualization solutions of weighted adjacency matrices of keywords and documents, but with corpus sizes of a million documents, pixel overlap became a problem very quickly.
-Further, the connection between modules in a dashboard is hidden.
-Therefore, we decided to move towards a windowing system, eventually creating window modules that had visible input/output areas.

-\textbf{Recognition over recall}.
-By moving commands and system state out of menus/collapsible dashboard modules, we opted for a design with minimum display of information, contrary to our prior approach that displayed summary statistics of keyword distributions.
-We deemed this unnecessary for our core interaction goal; opting instead for an Overview/Details-on-Demand design pattern where the \textit{process} was visualized rather than the full system state.

-\textbf{Error recovery}.
-We created a robust history system where every system action is logged.
-After many discussions about how much history to display to the user, we opted for an algebraic workflow metaphor.
-This way, the user can directly manipulate the ``history'' of their actions.
+In these formative stages, the \textit{Teleoscope} interface changed drastically from an interface and visualization standpoint, moving from a "top-down" approach where the entire corpus was visualized on the screen to a more "bottom-up" approach where only documents of interest were displayed on the interface.
+The research team would convene at least once a week to discuss results of formative prototypes and design choices.
+After a few months of prototyping in this manner, the research team collated a series of user metaphors and design goals for the rapidly maturing interface.
+We then decided to transition to a more longitudinal evaluation of the interface after the research team was satisfied the interface was robust enough and had met the established design goals to a standard that allowed for more in-depth user testing.

+\subsection{Results}